A better world through math.

 Net Present Value

-The Net Present Value is what helps us make our final decision.
-It is the present value of the benefits minus the present value of the costs.
+Net Present Value is what helps us make our final decision.
+It is the present value of benefits minus the present value of costs.

 Future Value

-Now let’s calculate how much better off we’ll be in 20 years if we sell.
+Let's calculate how much better off we'll be in 20 years if we sell.
 We can invest this $18k in an index fund getting us 10% return a year.
-In 20 years this $18k will be worth $121k.
+In 20 years, this $18k will be worth $121k.

 Opportunity Cost

-However, let’s say I have a startup business that I could be working on in the time I spend moving.
-Let’s calculate how much time it will take me to move.
+However, let's say I have a startup business I could work on in the time I spend moving.
+Let's calculate how much time moving takes.

-It will probably take about 40 hours to pack everything and another 40 hours to unpack everything and move it.
-We often underestimate, so lets double that to 160 hours of time taken.
+It takes about 40 hours to pack everything and another 40 hours to unpack and move.
+We often underestimate, so let's double that to 160 hours.
 The median hourly rate is $27/hour.
-That’s a current time cost of $4320 bringing our total Present Value down to $14k.
+That's a current time cost of $4,320, bringing our total Present Value down to $14k.